-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 8.5 Do the doctrines of champerty and maintenance apply in your jurisdiction?

 The doctrines of maintenance and champerty for centuries prohibited third parties from financing litigation in which they had no ‘legitimate interest'.
-They are now practically obsolete as a basis for staying a commercially funded proceeding or setting aside an otherwise valid funding agreement.
+The doctrines originated in medieval England but are now practically obsolete in Australia as a basis for staying a commercially funded proceeding or setting aside an otherwise valid funding agreement.

 The doctrines have been diminishing in importance for years.
-In 1967, the United Kingdom abolished the torts and crimes of maintenance and champerty, subsequently followed by a majority of Australia's jurisdictions.
-A major boost was given by the High Court's 2006 Fostif decision, in which a majority held that the funding of a representative proceeding in New South Wales by a third party does not, in itself, amount to an abuse of process or justify a stay of the proceedings; and neither are the funding arrangements contrary to public policy.
+In 1967, the United Kingdom abolished the torts and crimes of maintenance and champerty – a reform followed by the majority of Australia's jurisdictions.
+A major boost to funding was given by the High Court's 2006 Fostif decision, in which a majority held that the funding of a representative proceeding in New South Wales by a third party does not, in itself, amount to an abuse of process or justify a stay of the proceedings; and neither are the funding arrangements contrary to public policy.

 In Gladstone Ports (see question 6.3), the Queensland Court of Appeal declined to hold funding agreements entered into to finance a class action in Queensland – a state that, unlike New South Wales, has not abolished the torts of maintenance and champerty – unenforceable as "contrary to public policy" because the agreements allegedly conferred too much power on the funder to control the proceedings.
 The court said that the current policy of the law recognises the public benefit of class actions, which depend for their efficacy on admittedly ‘champertous' funding arrangements but which experience has shown operate "without any of the appellant's predicted ills having been experienced" ([104]).